boniato/algorithms/README.md

 Especailly I stydy at both codility(https://www.codility.com/) and programmers(https://programmers.co.kr/) that is a algorithm training site

-Languages I usually use is Java and Python.
+Languages I usually use are Java and Python.